 Overview: Medical Cannabis Caregivers

 The MCC is located at 52 North Mentor Avenue in Pasadena.
-Over 3,000 participants including physicians, patients, attorneys, collective operators, cultivators, law enforcement officers and municipal officials have attended classes and workshops provided by the MCC.
+Over 3,000 participants including physicians, patients, attorneys, dispensary operators, cultivators, law enforcement officers and municipal officials have attended classes and workshops provided by the MCC.

 California Department of Social Services (CDSS) Approved Class

 National Institute of Health (NIH) Cannabis Study